CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Related Work

 \subsubsection{Reranking for RAG}

-Reranking methods are crucial for enhancing retrieval performance within the RAG pipeline \cite{yu2024rankrag,zamani2024stochastic,zhuang2023open}.
-Traditional reranking approaches \cite{zhuang2023rankt5,tamber2023scaling} typically rely on mid-sized language models, such as BERT or T5, to rank retrieved contexts.
+Reranking methods~\cite{mulreranker,RL_reranker,DBLP:conf/acl/lightrerank, DBLP:conf/nips/proof} are crucial for improving retrieval performance in rank-based RAG methods, as they align retrieved chunks with LLM requirements and prioritize the content most conducive to generating high-quality responses.
+Traditional reranking approaches~\cite{DBLP:conf/acl/LiWLC18,DBLP:conf/aaai/Retriever-Reranker} typically rely on mid-sized language models, such as BERT or T5, to rank retrieved contexts.
 However, these models often struggle to capture semantic relationships between queries and contexts, especially in zero-shot or few-shot settings.
-Therefore, recent research \cite{yu2024rankrag} highlights the potential of instruction-tuned LLMs to improve context reranking by more accurately identifying relevant contexts, even in the presence of noise or irrelevant information.
+Therefore, recent tuning-based research~\cite{DBLP:conf/nips/rankrag, DBLP:conf/iclr/selfrag, DBLP:conf/naacl/tuning} highlights the potential of instruction-tuned LLMs to improve context reranking by more accurately identifying relevant contexts, even in the presence of noise or irrelevant information.
 Despite these advancements, the full capacity of LLMs for reranking in RAG systems remains underutilized.
-In particular, studies have shown that chunk arrangement can impact LLM performance \cite{lu2021fantastically}, emphasizing the need to consider chunk combination order in RAG tasks.
-However, existing models are not well-suited for cases where optimal retrieval requires specific sequences or combinations of chunks, rather than isolated chunks.
-Hence, future research is needed to better leverage LLMs for arranging chunks more effectively in response to queries within the RAG framework.
+In particular, studies have shown that the arrangement of chunks can affect LLM performance~\cite{DBLP:conf/acl/order}, emphasizing the need to consider the order of the combination of chunks in RAG tasks.
+However, existing methods are not well-suited for cases where optimal retrieval requires a specific chunk combination order, rather than isolated chunks.
+In this paper, we propose \textit{CARROT}, a cost-constrained retrieval optimization framework that addresses the overlooked importance of considering the order of chunk combinations.